 When volunteering goes virtual, you'll need to make sure your online volunteer management processes are up to speed.
 And an outdated website will only slow you down.
-You also don't want your volunteers to have to go searching for how to get involved with your virtual Volunteer Month or Week.
+You don't want your volunteers to spend time searching for how to get involved with your virtual Volunteer Month or Week.

 As you know, operating remotely means communication logistics become a bit more complicated.
 But keeping your volunteers informed doesn't have to be time-consuming.

 If you use a CRM or volunteer management software, create a segment just for virtual volunteers so you can quickly target your communications.
-You may also consider text-messaging (or SMS).
-People tend to read and respond to text messages at high rates, making SMS a reliable way to get news out fast.
+You may also consider text messaging (or SMS) to manage lots of volunteers and get people on board during the volunteer week rush!
+People tend to read and respond to text messages at high rates, making texts a reliable way to get the news out fast.

 Tracking volunteer attendance becomes much trickier without in-person check-in.
 But you don't want to lose out on ever-important data that comes with tracking volunteer participation.

 If this sounds like nothing short of a nightmare, it may be time for a system upgrade.
-Look for a a volunteer mobile app designed for tracking attendance, even when your volunteers are remote.
+Look for a volunteer mobile app designed for tracking attendance, even when your volunteers are remote.